 John Jay, John Adams, Benjamin Franklin, and other U.S. commissioners at the signing of the Treaty of Paris that recognized American independence in 1783.
-Benjamin West' painting is unfinished because the British delegation refused to pose after the ceremony péchement, mais au contri toutes fortes d'aide et d' nous ferions en pareil G
+Benjamin West's painting is unfinished because the British delegation refused n January 10, 1781, the U.S. Continental Congress established the Department of Foreign Affairs, which would be directed by a secretary for foreign affairs.
+Critics held that the powers of the department were not clearly defined and that its secretary had limited freedom of action.